-300 Values and Critical Thinking (3-4\).
+300 Values and Critical Thinking (3-4).
 Guides students to critically evaluate their own values and the value systems of other persons, groups, and nations through readings, discussions, and written critiques.
 Prereq.: ENG 111.
 NCh.

 305 Service Learning (1).
-25 hours of supervised service placement, 16 hours of seminar discussions, and written reflections on the placement.
+25 hours of off-campus, supervised service placement with someone not connected to the student's family, 16 hours of seminar discussions, and written reflections on the placement.
 May be repeated up to three times for credit.
 May not be taken as a directed study.
-CRD/NCR.
+CRD/NCR only.
 Letter grade for Athens only.
 NCh.